mjauvin/wn-stripe-plugin/README.md

 	Set to config(app.name)
 - pubKey
 	Point to the publishable key for the component's mode (live or test)
+- secretKey
+	Point to the secret key for the component's mode (live or test)
 - logo
 	Optional, defaults to Stripe marketplace logo
 - locale